Batmanian/KeithDunstan/src/posts/wowsers/2-the-evil-of-the-desecration-of-the-sabbath.md

 - Alexander Colquhoun
 ---

-The purity of the Sabbath Day was always a fine Anglican custom, it was a fine Scottish custom, but incredibly it also thrived in the socalled lusty, free and casy colonies of Australia and New Zealand.
+The purity of the Sabbath Day was always a fine Anglican custom, it was a fine Scottish custom, but incredibly it also thrived in the so-called lusty, free and casy colonies of Australia and New Zealand.
 Yet of all colonial cities it thrived best in Melbourne.
-After all, Melbourne rather felt that it had a superior moral tone to other places, and even as late as 196 the city on Sundays had a certain splendid solemnity about it.
+After all, Melbourne rather felt that it had a superior moral tone to other places, and even as late as 1965 the city on Sundays had a certain splendid solemnity about it.

 The Melbourne Sunday was world famous, a tourist attraction really, like trams and 6 o'clock closing.
-Where else on earth, with the possible exception of Adelaide, could one find a city where absolutely nothing happened, where the biggest excitement among the citizens on a Sunday was to go either to the Botanic Gardens or to Essendon Airport; an alternative of gazing in composed decorum at the swans or in composed decorum at the Boeing 7275.
+Where else on earth, with the possible exception of Adelaide, could one find a city where absolutely nothing happened, where the biggest excitement among the citizens on a Sunday was to go either to the Botanic Gardens or to Essendon Airport; an alternative of gazing in composed decorum at the swans or in composed decorum at the Boeing 727s.

 The late Brian Fitzpatrick once said that the Melbourne Sunday had a tranquillity, a pure beauty, why, it was a work of art like the Winged Victory of Samothrace, the Two Minutes' Silence, or La Giaconda.<a href="#1"><sup>1</sup></a>

 The truth is that our Winged Victory was perfect for a very long time.
-William Kelly, a most entertaining Irishman, in his book Life in Victoria painted his sketch of the Melburnian Sunday of the 1850s, a sketch which could be taken as read for any Sunday for the next 100 years.
+William Kelly, a most entertaining Irishman, in his book *Life in Victoria* painted his sketch of the Melburnian Sunday of the 1850s, a sketch which could be taken as read for any Sunday for the next 100 years.

 <bloackquote>
 For a new, rollicking, harum-scarum, devil-may-care country .
 I marvelled to witness the air of quiet serenity and decorousness which pervaded the capital on the Sabbath morning . . .
 I could almost fancy the cho of my footfall was reproving my trespass on the prevailing stillness.
 Even when I got into Great Collins Street there was not a soul astir.